• Menu

 Once we had completed lunch, we headed south, and slowly made our way towards our finish point of Benoa port, but before we called it a day, we had two more amazing stops to make.
 The first was the traditional Balinese village of Panglipuran, a town that has mantained the old style of home and village building of the ancestors (as much as is possible to combat weather, earthquakes, and volcanoes), but ultimately maintains the community, and the architecture of the pura in the traditional building of the home.
 At each address in the village, there is a set of nameplates identifying the family or families in each resident with a count of the number of grandparents, parents, and children in each residence.
 Some homesteads are shared by family groups and in each there are multiple puras along with rooms to sleep, eat, and live.
 At the highest point in the village stands the Pura Penataran, the main temple of the village and where all of the villagers gather as a whole for ceremonies and blessings as a community.
 We were able to take pictures outside of the temple here, and able to walk the grounds surrounding it.
 The stone carving was jawdropping and every square inch of the temples are immaculate, as a show of respect for this place.
 The villagers were also out welcoming the visitors into their homes as much as a sign of welcome and to share (their religion dictates it), but also to offer things to buy and commemorate the visit (souvenirs, food, and drinks).

-Mosaic Plates In Vibrant Colors at Ubud Market - Bali, Indonesia
+Sarongs in Every Color and Pattern at Ubud Market - Bali, Indonesia

-Mosaic Plates In Vibrant Colors at Ubud Market – Bali, Indonesia
+Sarongs in Every Color and Pattern at Ubud Market – Bali, Indonesia

 Beautiful Stone Monument In the Center of Ubud - Bali, Indonesia